 Los Angeles Clippers And Religion

 The Los Angeles Clippers, like many NBA teams, have experienced the interplay between faith and sports.
 While the team has not been predominantly known for its religious affiliations, some players have made their beliefs a prominent aspect of their lives.
-For example, Darren Collison, a former Clippers player, decided to retire from the NBA at the age of 31 to focus on his faith as a Jehovah’s Witness.
-Collison showed his commitment to his faith was even more important than his professional career.

 Religion at Indiana Pacers

-The Indiana Pacers have a unique connection with Jehovah’s Witnesses.
-A few notable ex-NBA players who became Jehovah’s Witnesses have played for the team, including Danny Granger and Darren Collison.
-Granger, a small forward-guard, was drafted by the Pacers and played for nine seasons before becoming a practicing Jehovah’s Witness.
-Having multiple players sharing the same faith has likely contributed to a supportive environment for these athletes to express their spirituality and maintain their religious commitments, both on and off the court.
+The Pacers drafted Granger, a small forward-guard, and played for nine seasons before becoming a practicing Jehovah’s Witness.
+Having multiple players sharing the same faith has likely contributed to a supportive environment for these athletes to express their spirituality and maintain their religious commitments on and off the court.

 Faith in Miami Heat